realwzct/SWsnn/README.md

 # SWsnn

-SWsnn SWsnn is a new type of high-efficiency parallel pulse neural network simulator based on the SW26010 architecture of Taihuzhiguang supercomputer, named, which supports large-scale and high-precision brain simulation, and has good acceleration effects.
+SWsnn is a new type of high-efficiency parallel spiking neural network simulator based on the SW26010 architecture of TaihuLight supercomputer, which supports large-scale and high-precision brain simulation, and has good acceleration effects.

 ## Hardware dependencies

-This program based on SW26010 of the Sunway TaihuLight supercomputer.
+The programs are based on SW26010 of the Sunway TaihuLight supercomputer.
 SW26010 is a many-core accelerator, whose cores are independent of each other, and register-level communication (RLC) mechanism allows data communication between cores with low latency

 ## Usage